sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ## Configure JWT Authentication

-^ You want to provide interactive OpenAPI file
+^ You want to provide an interactive OpenAPI file
-Your endpoints

 ---